Use this in Arrangement Calculator

 Finding Apprenticeships

 Search the GOV.UK Find an Apprenticeship service by postcode and set up alerts.
 There are currently four approved training providers offering Florist Level 2 courses.
 The British Florist Association website also lists opportunities.
-Alternatively, take your CV directly to local florists.
+Or take your CV straight to local florists.

-If you want intensive, hands-on training without the time commitment of a college course, private flower schools offer focused programmes.
+If you want intensive, hands-on training without the time commitment of a college course, private flower schools run focused programmes.

-McQueens Flower School (London) runs a four-week career course covering fundamentals through to large-scale installations, priced at approximately £8,280.
+McQueens Flower School (London) runs a four-week career course covering fundamentals through to large-scale installations, priced at roughly £8,280.
 They also offer shorter courses from £210 for a one-week Floristry Fundamentals programme.

 Judith Blacklock Flower School is the only UK flower school accredited by both the American Institute of Floral Designers and the British Accreditation Council.
 After 25 years in Knightsbridge, the school has moved primarily online, offering a Professional Business of Floristry Diploma (12 months to complete) and shorter in-person courses.